grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 ## Summary

 This is how Johnny and Benjamin accomplished their first Statement using TDD and mock with an outside-in design approach.
 What will follow in the next chapter is a small retrospective with comments on what these guys did.
-One thing I'd like to mention now is that the outside-in approach does not rely solely on unit tests, so what you saw here is not the full picture.
+One thing I'd like to mention now is that the outside-in approach does not rely solely on unit-level Statements, so what you saw here is not the full picture.
 We will get to that soon.

 [^POEAA]: Patterns of enterprise application architecture, M. Fowler.